-You do not need to be having a major crisis in order to access the Counselling Service.
-It is better if you come along to see us when you are first beginning to experience problems to avoid them getting worse
+You do not need to be having a major crisis in order to access the Counselling team.
+It is better if you come along to see us when you are first beginning to experience problems to avoid them getting worse.

 Will I always see same Counsellor?

 We recognise how important it is to remain with the same practitioner.
-After we have received your Self-Referral Questionnaire and assigned you to a practitioner you will likely continue to work with that practitioner.
-However, if your needs change or it would be more helpful for you to receive support from an alternative practitioner it may be possible to change.
+After we have received your Self-Referral Questionnaire and assigned you to a practitioner, you will likely continue to work with that practitioner.
+However, if your needs change or if it would be more helpful for you to receive support from an alternative practitioner, it may be possible to change.

 Can I change my Practitioner?

 Yes.
-If you feel you are not connecting with the Practitioner you have been allocated you can request a change of Practitioner.
-To do so you can either discuss with your current Practitioner or contact the Counselling Service and ask for the Duty Senior by telephoning 0191 334 2200 or emailing email@example.com
+If you feel you are not connecting with the practitioner you have been allocated you can request a change of practitioner.
+To do so you can either discuss with your current Practitioner or contact the Senior Counsellor by emailing email@example.com

 Are Practitioners qualified?

-We have a team of qualified and accredited practitioners (counsellors, psychotherapists and mental health nurses).
-In addition have some Counsellors on placement who are in the latter stages of their counselling training.
+We have a team of qualified and accredited counsellors and psychological wellbeing practitioners.
+In addition we work with counsellors on placement, who are in the latter stages of their counselling training.
 They are capable practitioners working under close supervision.
-You will be offered the choice of whether you wish to work with one of our counsellors on placement.

 When should I seek support from my GP?